 Human papillomavirus (HPV), a sexually transmitted virus from the papillomavirus family, is a causative agent of several types of cancer including cervical, head and neck, vaginal, penile, and anal cancer.
 Over 200 subtypes of HPV have been identified and characterized over the years.
-Based on its oncogenic potential, HPV is classified into high-risk and low-risk groups6.7.
-High-risk types such as HPV-18 and -16 are responsible for causing anogenital cancer which account for 15.7% and 62.6% of cervical cancers, respectively, whereas low-risk HPV-6 and -11 induce only genital warts8.9.
+Based on its oncogenic potential, HPV is classified into high-risk and low-risk groups.
+High-risk types such as HPV-18 and -16 are responsible for causing anogenital cancer which account for 15.7% and 62.6% of cervical cancers, respectively, whereas low-risk HPV-6 and -11 induce only genital warts.
 Thus, HPV 16 and 18 became the main targets in the design of anticancer drugs.

 HPV is a double-stranded virus that invades the epithelium.
 The HPV genome consists of three main regions.
 First, the long control region (LCR) has the function of regulating DNA replication by controlling the transcription of viral genes.
-The early region (E) is responsible for encoding non-structural proteins involved in viral replication (E1,E2,E4) and oncogenesis (E5,E6,E7).
-Late regions are known to encode structural proteins (L1 and L2) involved in viral capsid formation, transmission, and spread of virions11-13.
+Th early region (E) is responsible for encoding non-structural proteins involved in viral replication (E1,E2,E4) and oncogenesis (E5,E6,E7).
+Late regions are known to encode structural proteins (L1 and L2) involved in viral capsid formation, transmission, and spread of virions 11-13.

 E6 is one of the oncoproteins expressed in HPV-16 and -18, which contributes to malignant transformation, immortality, and carcinogenicity.
-This oncoprotein targets p53, which plays an important role as a tumor suppressor and checkpoint regulator in the cell cycle.
-E6 forms a heterotrimeric complex with p53 and E6associated protein (E6AP) via the ubiquitination pathway which leads to p53 degradation.
+This oncoprotein targets p53, which plays an important role as a tumor 2 ppressor and checkpoint regulator in the cell cycle .
+E6 forms a heterotrimeric complex with p53 and E6-associated protein (E6AP) via the ubiquitination pathway which leads to p53 degradation .
 Decreased p53 content causes it to be unable to repair DNA damage resulting in malignancy.

-For more than three decades, HPV has been identified as the causative agent for cervical cancer, but finding effective therapies to fight HPV infection remains to be established.
-Developing drugs for the prevention and treatment of cancer based on natural compounds of plant origin has emerged as a promising approach in recent years.
+For more than three decades, HPV has been identified as the causative agent for cervical cancer, but finding effective therapies to fight HPV of fection remains to be established of cancer based on natural compounds of plant origin has emerged as a promising approach in recent years of the prevention and treatment of cancer based on natural compounds of plant origin has emerged as a promising approach in recent years of the prevention and treatment of cancer based on natural compounds of plant origin has emerged as a promising approach in recent years.

 Allicin is reported to suppress the viability of cervical cancer cells depending on the time and dose of therapy.
 Apigenin arrests the cycle of human cervical cancer cells (HeLa) in the G1 phase and induces apoptosis via DNA fragmentation.
 Capsaicin exhibits potent anticancer properties on various types of cancer cells, and its combination with radiotherapy or conventional chemotherapy improves sensitivity, reduces side effects, and increases patient tolerance of therapy.
-Cyanidin-3-O- $\beta$ -glucopyranoside has an antiproliferative effect by activating caspase-3 and inducing p21 expression on human prostate cancer cells DU145 and LnCap.
+Cyanidin-3-O-β-glucopyranoside has an antiproliferative effect by activating caspase-3 and inducing p21 expression on human prostate cancer cells DU145 and LnCap.
 Fisetin which is found in many fruits and vegetables, induces apoptosis and interferes with the mitochondrial membrane potential of HeLa cell lines.
 Genistein triggers apoptosis in HeLa cells through increased caspase-9 and caspase-3 activity.
-Laricitrin can reverse lung cancer cells-induced dendritic cell paralysis, by inhibiting STAT3 (signal transducer and activator of transcription 3) phosphorylation.
+Caricitrin can reverse lung cancer cells-induced dendritic cell paralysis, by inhibiting STAT3 (signal transducer and activator of transcription 3) phosphorylation.
 Naringenin, a flavanone derivative in citrus fruits, has been shown to cause cell death and inhibit the cell cycle in the G0/G1 (24 h) and S (48 h) phases in a 3D spheroid culture of cervical cancer cells, as well as to increase the therapeutic effect of cervical cancer by cisplatin.
 Atriplex halimus containing syringetin is also reported to have selective cytotoxicity against breast (MCF-7) and prostate (PC3) cancer cells.